 Covers topics related to the delivery of community and mental health care.
 Specific health needs of individuals, families, and groups will be addressed across the lifespan.
 Attention will be given to diverse and at-risk populations.
 Mental health concepts will concentrate on adaptive/maladaptive behaviors and specific mental health disorders.
 Community resources are examined in relation to specific types of support offered to racial, ethnic, and economically diverse individuals and groups.
 Lecture.
 Credits: 2.
-Prerequisite(s): 1054310700 Nsg Clinical Care Across Lifespan (C or better) and 1054310800 Nsg Intro Clinical Care Mgt (C or better).

-10-543-111-00 Nsg Intermediate Clinical Practice

-Intermediate level clinical course develops the RN role when working with clients with complex health care needs.
+10-543-111-00 Nsg Intermediate Clinical Practice Intermediate level clinical course develops the RN role when working with clients with complex health care needs.
 Focuses on developing skills needed for managing multiple clients across the lifespan and priorities.
 Using the nursing process, students gain experience in adapting nursing practice to meet the needs of clients with diverse needs and backgrounds.
 Clinical.
 Credits: 3.
-Prerequisite(s): 1054311200 Nursing Advanced Skills (C or better) (concurrent enrollment allowed).